OXID-eSales/personalization-module/README.md

 ### Avoid conflicts with existing OXID eShop functionality

-Econda personalization module displays widgets which conflicts with OXID eShop default promotions.
+Personalization module displays widgets which conflicts with OXID eShop default promotions.
 To display products nicely it is needed to disable some of OXID eShop functionality:

 * Login to admin